erickahmed/tyvm/README.md

 ./tyvm <*.asm>
 ```

-Below is a hello-world program for `TYVM`, the assembled program can be found in `asm/` directory
+Below is a hello-world program for `TyVM`, the assembled program can be found in `asm/` directory
 ```shell
 .ORIG x3000
 LEA R0, HENLO_WORLD